Beth Anderson (composer)

 Beth Anderson is an American neo-romantic composer.
-She studied with John Cage, Terry Riley, Robert Ashley, and Larry Austin, among others.
-She studied at the University of Kentucky, UC Davis, New York University and Mills College.

 Anderson is best known in her field for her swales, a musical form she invented based on collages and samples of newly composed music rather than existing music.
 She told a reporter for The New York Times in 1995 she named the form based on this definition of the word: "A swale is a meadow or marsh where a lot of wild things go together."

 Biography

-Early life
+Early life and education

 Anderson was born in Lexington, Kentucky in 1950 and grew up in Mt.
 Sterling, Kentucky.
 Her parents, Marjorie and Sidney Anderson, encouraged her to pursue music.
 She began playing the piano as a child and began composing shortly after.
 At age 14 she began studying piano with composer Helen Libscomb.
 Liscomb taught Anderson the rules of counterpoint, enabling her to compose simplistic traditional music.
 During her last two years of high school she began to compose serial music, learning from books on the topic.

-Education

 Anderson attended the University of Kentucky after graduating from high school.
-After two years there she transferred to the University of California at Davis.
+After two years there she transferred to the University of California, Davis.
 After completing her undergraduate degree she received her Master of Fine Arts Degree in Piano Performance.
 Shortly before completing that degree, her piece Peachy Keen-O was performed at Mills College.
 Bob Ashley, director of the Mills College Center for Contemporary Music, upon hearing the performance, urged her to stay there and study.
 She completed her M.A. in Composition there.